 - MHA faculty who are renowned experts in their field

 - Access to numerous employment opportunities

 - Accredited by the Commission on Accreditation of Healthcare Management Education (CAHME)

-From the MHA Director:
+From the MHA Chair:

 The U.S. and California healthcare systems evolve constantly to better meet the needs of society, even when faced with significant budget constraints.
 Our program prepares healthcare administrators to lead their organizations by adopting innovative solutions based on evidence.

-Professor Mike Nichol
+Professor and Vice Dean Mike Nichol